 Ruiz shares four statements he lives by.
 They are virtuous and consistent with Jesus’s teachings.
-(Read his four agreements here.)
+(Read Ruiz’s four agreements here.)

 After I finished the book, I tweaked them to fit my own relationship with God.
 I created my own four agreements between me and God.

 I wrote them on a sticky note and have had them on my bedroom mirror ever since.
 I don’t live them as well as I’d like, but I’m not finished yet.